 The following restrictions are applied to the functions of the TOE and the scope guaranteed in this evaluation.

-- 1) The TOE does not provide the following functions: - The functions to delete or change a cryptographic key which is used to encrypt the hard disk. - 2) The following operations are not guaranteed in this evaluation: - Use of the maintenance function for customer engineers, and operations after those functions are used. - Use of the PostScript on the print function.
+- 1) The following operations are not guaranteed in this evaluation: - Use of the maintenance function for customer engineers, and operations after those functions are used. - Use of the PostScript on the print function.

 1.2 Conduct of Evaluation